W3C-Context-Graph-Community-Group/Charter/README.md

 Once ratified, substantive amendments follow the same process: 14-day notice, consensus or two-thirds vote.
 Non-substantive corrections (typos, formatting, link updates) may be made by the Group Chair at any time.

-# RELEASE OF ALPHA CONTEXT GRAPH SPECIFICATION - DRAFT - v0.01 - NOT SUITABLE FOR QUOTATION + ZENODO PAPER UPDATES + GOING FORWARD
+# Current Phrase: Specification Draft Complete.
+Next Phase: Self-organization & Adaptation of the Community

-## ZENODO PAPERS
+## Math

-I finally have mathematicians with formal published papers, and the math I attempted to, and openly without enough knowledge to validate, finally can be put to rest.
-Leo Torres will be assisting me as an advisor, so the protocol is grounded in proper mathematical precision.
+We will be updating previous draft papers, as the they weren't grounded properly with mathematical precision.
+Leo Torres will be assisting with those effots, I will be updating previous Zenodo papers over time.

 ## GOING FORWARD - the community drives, and I'm here to help.
-Multiple enterprise companies have employees who have asked for support to move this to a working group.
-I'm imaginging a community driven hackathon of html components.
-I want to meet everyone.
-I'm taking a break from any coding for a while, but I do want to meet people.
+Multiple enterprise companies have employees who have asked for support to move this to a working group, which I will be working to support.
+I want to meet everyone in the group, and learn how we can take things further!

-# FINALLY THE SPEC
+## Specification Draft v0.1
 [Context Graph Protocol - Draft - v0.1](https://github.com/W3C-Context-Graph-Community-Group/Charter/blob/main/Context-Graph-Protocol-draft-v0.1.md)